LuckaHel/FederatedLeraningThesis/README.md

 If you need to change the number of clients:

 Open the server1.py file in any text editor.
  Locate the section where the minimum and maximum number of clients are defined.
 Adjust these values to match your desired setup.

 Notes for Running Clients

-    The server must be running before starting any client scripts.
+-The server must be running before starting any client scripts.
-    Ensure the client IDs specified in runAllClients.py correspond to the actual client files (e.g., client1.py, client2.py). the specified clients automatically.
+-Ensure the client IDs specified in runAllClients.py correspond to the actual client files (e.g., client1.py, client2.py).

 ## 🔍 Troubleshooting
 **Common Issues**

 Server not detecting clients:
 Ensure the server is running before starting the clients.
 Verify that the client scripts are correctly named and correspond to the server's configuration.

 Dependency errors:
 Ensure all required packages are installed by running:
 ```bash
         pip install -r requirements.txt
 ```
 Client connections failing:
 Check your network configuration to ensure the server and clients can communicate.